 Welcome!

-Carmen Peone loves to write inspirational stories of hope, healing, and horses.
-With a thread of romance.
+Carmen Peone loves to write inspirational stories of hope, healing, & horses that lead to happily ever after.

 She is one of the few authors who has not always dreamed of writing.
 It found her.
 Spupaleena, Carmen’s character in the True to Heart Trilogy hounded her until she told her story.
 Carmen soon learned how much she loved writing and creating stories with strong female characters.

 You are invited to subscribe to Carmen’s blog and learn about various cultural traditions and life on the reservation as well as Incredible Western Women and fellow author’s new releases.
 Posts come twice a month.
-When you sign up for Carmen’s Latest, you can receive 3 free gifts as a thank you: Gentling the Cowboy, a contemporary western romance novella; A Horse Lover’s Manifesto; and a contemporary western romance short story, Arami’s Hope.
+When you sign up for Connect with Carmen, you can receive 3 free gifts as a thank you: Gentling the Cowboy, a contemporary western romance novella; A Horse Lover’s Manifesto; and a contemporary western romance short story, Arami’s Hope.

 Carmen is represented by Linda S. Glaz Literary Agency.